sumitdorle95/C_Programming/Assignments/Assignment_02/README.md

-contains solutions to assignment no 2 of c programming
+contains solutions to assignment no 2 of c programming.